Do you run promotions in your salon?

 3. How You Create a Magnetic Salon Offer That Doesn’t Undermine Your Prices and Salon Image

-We’ve finally arrived to the fun part 🙂
+We’ve finally arrived at the fun part 🙂

 It’s time to create your next salon offer.